 Add one cup of powdered sugar into the cream mixture at a time, mix until combined, and reach your desired consistency.

-Once cinnamon rolls have cooled slightly spread the cream cheese frosting on top of the rolls.
+Once cinnamon rolls have cooled slightly spread the cream cheese icing on top of the rolls.
 Serve and enjoy.

 Using fresh yeast will help to ensure the cinnamon rolls will rise.